wendahere/GoGetter/Journal.md

 **insert pictures**

 Reynard continued to work on the keypad.
+Ask Loius to flash the arduino micro.
+Considered making a PCB as the wires leading to the arduino micro is very messy.